Lwhieldon/Lwhieldon.github.io/_posts/2025-04-10-catalog-qa-assistant.md

 This project creates an intelligent assistant that interprets catalog PDFs and answers natural language queries using:

-- 🧾 PDF parsing and OCR (for image-based text)
+- 🧾 PDF parsing
 - 🔍 TF-IDF-based vector search
 - ✨ Context-rich Gemini Pro prompts
-- 🖼️ Structured answers with pricing, specs, and image references
+- 🖼️ Structured answers with pricing, specs, and references

 It transforms a static document into an interactive, grounded chatbot.